-A mechanic’s lien is a hold against property by an unpaid contractor, subcontractor, or supplier.
+A mechanic’s lien is a hold against a property by an unpaid contractor, subcontractor, or supplier.
 California and San Diego construction lien laws provide for mechanic’s liens to unpaid construction industry professionals so they can be paid for work performed.
 The Andrews Law Group has helped clients file liens against non-paying customers for many years.
-Mr. Andrews, construction lawyer in San Diego, is a formerly licensed contractor and understands the proper procedure for filing mechanic’s liens.
+Mr. Andrews, a construction lawyer in San Diego, is a formerly licensed contractor and understands the proper procedure for filing mechanic’s liens.

 San Diego construction lien laws governed by the State of California